A beginner’s guide to ESOPs (Employee Stock Option Plans) in Singapore

 What happens when an employee leaves a company after shares have vested

-The ESOP agreement should clearly contain a provision as to what happens when an employee who holds an ESOP leaves the company.
+The ESOP agreement should clearly contain a provision as to what happens when an employee who holds an Employee Stock Ownership Plan leaves the company.
 Generally, an outgoing employee forfeits all his unvested options but retains the vested options until a specified short period of time.